CUP-ECS/irregular-benchmarking/README.md

 It is **HIGHLY** recommended that you set the `--bin-count` flag to something sensible like 10 or 20.
 Leaving it on auto will potentially create a huge amount of bins.
 This is not a problem and can be handled just fine in the benchmark and by the script, but will cause significant processing time before the analysis and graphs are generated.
-It is **HIGHLY** recommended that you enable the `--disable-distribution-fitting` setting as this is almost never needed and takes an extremely long time (this feature will likely be turned off by default in a future version of the script).

 ## Run the Benchmark